Top left banner Top right banner

 • Increasing flexibility in conducting training and testing activities

-• Updating environmental impact analyses using the best available science and analytical methods
+• Updating environmental analyses using the best available science and analytical methods

 Additional project information can be found in the project overview video and Project Materials page.